James Deen

-Bryan Matthew Sevilla (born February 7, 1986), known professionally by the stage name James Deen, is an American pornographic actor and director.
+Bryan Matthew Sevilla (born February 7, 1986), known professionally by the stage name James Deen, is an American former pornographic actor and director.

-He entered the porn industry in 2004 at the age of 18.
+Deen entered the porn industry in 2004 at the age of 18.
 He gained attention due to his relatively slender build, lack of tattoos, and everyman appeal, bucking the stereotypical image of hypermasculine male actors in the pornography industry.
 In late 2015, multiple women came forward with allegations of sexual misconduct, including rape, against Deen, with the most notable being his former girlfriend Joanna Angel.

 Early life

-Deen was born in Los Angeles County, California and raised in Pasadena.
-His father is a mechanical engineer and his mother is a computer electronic engineer, and one of them worked at the Jet Propulsion Laboratory.
+Deen was born in Los Angeles County, California, and raised in Pasadena.
+His father is a mechanical engineer, and his mother is a computer electronic engineer, and one of them worked at the Jet Propulsion Laboratory.

 According to Deen, performing in pornographic films was his ambition since he was in kindergarten.
 Around age 15, he left high school and spent two years homeless.
 He graduated from La Cañada High School in 2004.
 At 17, Deen moved in with his father.
 He worked at a Starbucks for two years and took classes at Pasadena City College.

 Career

 After entering the pornography industry in 2004, he initially worked with older female performers.
 In 2009, he was named the "Male Performer of the Year" by AVN at the age of 22, making him the youngest actor to have won this award.
 Deen has a fan following among teenage girls, a demographic typically not associated with the pornographic industry.
 In February 2012, ABC Nightline aired the feature Porn's Boy Next Door, which included interviews with Deen and his fans.
 One fan described him as "the Ryan Gosling of porn".

 In September 2012, Deen was a participant in a press conference, along with others opposing Los Angeles County Measure B, an initiative which would require condom usage in the pornographic film industry.
 Deen questioned the measure's constitutionality.

-Deen's collaborations include work with NSFW site WoodRocket.com.
+Deen's collaborations include work with pornographic site WoodRocket.com.
 As the host of original web series, James Deen Loves Food, Deen has been featured reviewing top restaurants, ordering every item on a drive-thru menu at once, and creating a $580 burrito.

 In January 2013, Deen took to crowdfunding site Kickstarter.com to raise funds for the mainstream steampunk Western film Cowboys & Engines.
 Deen is listed as the producer of the Bryn Pryor vehicle.
 The campaign surpassed its goal of $100,000 in 58 days.
-Actors Malcolm McDowell, Richard Hatch and Walter Koenig have signed on to the project.
+Actors Malcolm McDowell, Richard Hatch and Walter Koenig had signed on to the project.

-He performed in about 4,300 videos in his pornographic career.
+Deen has performed in over 5,000 videos in his pornographic career.